mikomagni/statamic-asset-sync-pro/README.md

 # Statamic Asset Sync Pro

 Keep your assets in sync between environments, and keep your Git clean.

-A Statamic addon that provides rsync-based file synchronisation commands to transfer any files between local and remote environments.
+A powerful rsync-based addon for transferring files between local and remote servers.

 ## Why Use This Addon?